Sukhoi Su-25: Su-25UTG

 The Su-25UTG (Uchebno-Trenirovochnyy s Gakom) is a variant of the Su-25UB designed to train pilots in takeoff and landing on a land-based simulated carrier deck, with a sloping ski-jump section and arrester wires.
 The first one flew in September 1988, and approximately 10 were produced.
 About half remained in Russian service after 1991; they were used on Russia's sole aircraft carrier, Admiral Kuznetsov.
 This small number of aircraft were insufficient to meet the training needs of Russia's carrier air group, so a number of Su-25UBs were converted into Su-25UTGs.
 These aircraft being distinguished by the alternative designation Su-25UBP (Uchebno-Boyevoy Palubny)—the adjective palubnyy meaning "deck", indicating that these aircraft have a naval function.
 As of 2007, approximately 10 of these aircraft were operational in the Russian Navy as part of the 279th Naval Aviation Regiment of the Northern Fleet.
 In 2021, Su-25 aircraft were also reported deployed with the 100th Independent Shipborne Fighter Aviation Regiment of the same fleet.

 Su-25BM

 The Su-25BM (Buksirovshchik Misheney) is a target-towing variant of the Su-25 whose development began in 1986.
 The prototype, designated T-8BM1, successfully flew for the first time on 22 March 1990, at Tbilisi.
 After completion of the test phase, the aircraft was put into production.

 The Su-25BM target-tower was designed to provide towed target facilities for training ground forces and naval personnel in ground-to-air or naval surface-to-air missile systems.
-It is powered by an R-195 engine and equipped with an RSDN-10 long-range navigation system, an analogue of the Western LORAN system.
+It is powered by R-195 engines and equipped with an RSDN-10 long-range navigation system, an analogue of the Western LORAN system.